solana-developers/solana-cookbook/docs/th/references/name-service.md

 ## Reverse look up of a Twitter handle

-In order to find the SOL address associated to a Twitter handle you can perform a reverse look up
+In order to find the SOL address associated to a Twitter handle you สามารถ perform a reverse look up

 <SolanaCodeGroup>
   <SolanaCodeGroupItem title="TS" active>